apache/uima-site/docs/d/uimafit-2.0.0/README.txt

                          passes all components created by UIMA through Spring to provide for the wiring of Spring context dependencies.
-This module is made available for the adventurous but currently not considered stable, finished, or even a proper part of the ackage.
+This module is made available for the adventurous but currently not considered stable, finished, or even a proper part of the package.
 E.g. it is not included in the binary distribution package.